Chris-gme-DM/TowerUp/README.md

 If i forgot to set any default values, play around with the given Ranges.
 State Controller: That's an entirely different beast, please look into the script if any values are not set.
 In general I add comments in these scripts and update this document to advisable values.
+If, for any reason, the "Climb" Action is not on InputSystem_Action Map.
+Go to Assets >> InputSystem_Actions[ActionMap] and add "Climb", set SHIFT as the button and add no interactions in the button settings

 + Layer Masks +
 The LayerMasks "Ground", "Wall", "Interactable", "Scalable", "Obstacle" are sometimes crucial to the functions.
 Walls are walls, i hope i don't need to describe what that is, Interactbales are CreditChips, Doors, Switches, so far